alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 * A Windows 11 gaming laptop with a built-in RTX 3070 Ti

+> I've tried with my another laptop connecting to a eGPU (GTX 1660 Ti) without success so far.

 ## Prerequisites

 * An amd64 (x64) machine with a CUDA-compatible NVIDIA GPU card